NOVEMBER 12, 2019

 Ed taught an honors class at the university, and he quickly became one of my favorite professors.
 “A Critical Look at Contemporary Medicine” was interesting and challenging.
 I didn’t expect to see him after the class ended, though.
 He was a professor of Preventive Medicine and Community Health on the East Campus, MCV (now VCU Medical Center), and I was a political science major on the West Campus.

-One lucky afternoon in my junior year, our paths crossed on Franklin Street that runs through the center of the university's campus in Richmond, Va.
+One lucky afternoon in my junior year, our paths crossed on Franklin Street that runs through the center of the university's campus in Richmond, Virginia.
 Ed greeted me and, upon hearing I was about to my senior year in the fall, he asked, “What do you plan to do after you graduate?”

 I said I’d likely apply for a job within the Commonwealth of Virginia and might seek a master's degree, in order to teach.